tomzox/nxtvepg/README.md

 - Unpack the zip file into an empty directory.

-- Make sure you've stopped your TV viewing application and any other video applications.
-(You always need to do this before you start nxtvepg, because only one application may use the TV card at the same time.
-Should you accidentially start a 2nd one, terminate both before you continue to use either of them)
+- When intending to use the Teletext EPG grabber: Make sure you've stopped your TV viewing application and any other video applications.
+(You always need to do this before you start nxtvepg, because only one application may use the TV card at the same time.)

 - Invoke the executable nxtvepg.exe

-  If there are any warning or error popup messages from the TV card driver, please refer to the list below.
+    * For browsing pre-existing XMLTV files, simply load them via the Control menu.

-- Set up the driver in the "TV card input" menu.
-There's extensive help available in the documentation, sections "Getting Started" and "Configuration: TV card input"
+    * For acquiring Teletext EPG, set up the TV card driver via the "TV card input" and the "Teletext grabber" dialogs in the Configuration menu.

-- Start an EPG scan.
-If the scan just runs through without finding any network IDs, check your TV card settings (after checking your antenna cable) and try again.
-If the scan still fails, there are two other possibilities for Nextview reception:
-  1: Set acquisition mode "external".
-Then stop acquisition and tune in a provider channel with a separate application, e.g. a TV viewer.
-Then quit the other application again and start acquisition.
-See 'Getting Started' and the help for the acquisition mode dialog for more information.
-  2: Alternatively you can try an external input, i.e. supply a provider's TV channel via the Composite inputs, e.g. from your VCR.
-  Note: if the scans fails to identify a subset of channels (i.e. "no CNI received" for a number of consecutive channels) you may have selected a wrong tuner type.
-But also note that not all channels do send CNI data (most notably MTV and local TV channels.)

 ### Compilation from source for Windows

 - Note this is NOT required for regular releases for which a pre-compiled binary release is provided.
-This is required only if you want to change the software!
+This is required only if you downloaded the latest SW version from github, or if you want to change the software.
-- The source package as provided in the release distributions does not contain the Tcl/Tk libraries (DLLs).
-You can simply copy those from the Windows binary package into the source root directory.
-You could also use the original DLLs as available from <http://www.tcl.tk/>, but you'd miss a few patches (see README.tcltk; patches were made (1) to catch shutdown messages (2) to disable use of the Windows MessageBox() in `tk_messageBox` because it crashed the program and (3) to insert the nxtvepg icon).
 - Fastest way is to cross-compile for Windows under Linux.
 You need to install "mingw32" package and then type `make -f Makefile.win`
 - Alternatively you can install GNU/Cygwin on your Windows host, see